Lemonade Server Spec

 parameter to control the verbosity of logging information.
 The server supports multiple logging levels that provide increasing amounts of detail about server operations.

-lemonade serve --log-level [level]
+lemonade-server serve --log-level [level]

 Where [level]